swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/reproducible-research/knitr.md

 **Good and Bad Practices**

-Related: See best practices document in the 01-R-basics folder.
+Related: See [best practices](../R-basics/best-practices.Rmd) in the [R-basics folder](../R-basics/).

 ## Creating a basic knitr document

-In RStudio, choose new R Markdown file (easiest way) or create a new file and save it with extension `.Rmd`.
+In RStudio, choose new R Markdown file (easiest way) or you can create a new text file and save it with extension `.Rmd`.

-A basic code chunk
+A basic code chunk looks like this:

 <pre><code>```{r}
 # some R code